AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex3.md

 ---
 # 12.3 Define a custom action

-In this exercise, you'll create two custom Actions by making use of Adobe Journey Optimizer in combination with Adobe Experience Platform.
+In this exercise, you'll create two custom actions by making use of Adobe Journey Optimizer in combination.

 Login to Adobe Journey Optimizer by going to [Adobe Experience Cloud](https://experience.adobe.com).
 Click **Journey Optimizer**.